brainboxdotcc/retro-rocket/docpages/user-guide/troubleshooting.md

 ---

 ### System doesn’t boot from the CD
-- Make sure your PC or virtual machine is set to boot from **CD/DVD** first.
+- Make sure your PC or virtual machine is set to boot from **CD/DVD** first or select it from the boot menu.
-- USB boot is not supported.
-Use the provided ISO image as a CD/DVD.
+- Make sure your PC or virtual machine supports BIOS boot for **CD/DVD**.
+Our ISO image supports BIOS boot (for older machines).

+---

+### System doesn’t boot from the USB stick
+- Make sure your PC or virtual machine is set to boot from **USB** first or select it from the boot menu.
+- Make sure your PC or virtual machine supports UEFI boot for **USB**.
+Our USB stick image supports UEFI boot (for newer machines).

 ---